 Our equity compensation plans provide for the grant of incentive and nonqualified stock options, as well as other stock-based awards including restricted stock and restricted stock units, to employees, non-employee directors and other consultants who provide services to us.
 Restricted stock awards result in the issuance of new shares when granted.
 For other stock-based awards, new shares are issued when the award is exercised, vested or released according to the terms of the agreement.
-In February 2016, 1,003,439 additional shares were reserved for future issuance under our 2010 Equity Incentive Plan.
-At December 31, 2016, there were approximately 3.9 million shares available for grant under approved equity compensation plans.
+In February 2017 and February 2016, 1,024,868 and 1,003,439 additional shares, respectively, were reserved for future issuance under our 2010 Equity Incentive Plan.
+At December 31, 2017, there were approximately 4.6 million shares available for grant under approved equity compensation plans.

-We recorded stock-based compensation expense of \$8.0 million, \$6.4 million and \$5.4 million for the years ended December 31, 2016, 2015 and 2014, respectively.
-This expense was allocated as follows (in thousands):
+We recorded stock-based compensation expense of \$12.7 million, \$8.0 million and \$6.4 million for the years ended December 31, 2017, 2016 and 2015, respectively.
+During the year ended December 31, 2017, stock-based compensation expense included a \$3.6 million charge due to immediate expensing of equity awards upon our Chief Executive Officer meeting certain age and years of service conditions.
+Stock-based compensation expense was allocated as follows (in thousands):

-Ye Year Ended December 31,
+Year Ended December 31,

-2016 2015 2014
+2017 2016 2015

-Cost of revenues \$1,309 \$ 989 2014 \$ 614
+Cost of revenues \$ 1,887 \$ 1,309 \$ 989

 Operating expenses

-Sales and marketing 2,412 1,978 1,933
+Sales and marketing 2,197 2,412 1,978

-Research and development 618 640 444
+Research and development 949 618 640

-General and administrative 3,684 2,772 2,405
+General and administrative 7,694 3,684 2,772

-Total stock-based compensation expense \$8,023 \$6,379 \$5,396
+Total stock-based compensation expense \$ 12,727 \$ 8,023 \$ 6,379

-As of December 31, 2016, there was approximately \$13.7 million of unrecognized stock-based compensation expense under our equity compensation plans, which is expected to be recognized on a straight line basis over a weighted average period of 2.56 years.
+As of December 31, 2017, there was approximately \$11.6 million of unrecognized stock-based compensation expense under our equity compensation plans, which is expected to be recognized on a straight-line basis over a weighted-average period of 2.5 years.